Unit 7: When PINNs Meet PDEs

 NVIDIA PhysicsNeMo — the most documented production stack

 PhysicsNeMo (formerly Modulus / SimNet) is the only ecosystem with a meaningful corpus of named, multi-year industrial deployments.
-The case studies on the NVIDIA developer page that specifically use a PINN flavour rather than a generic neural operator:
+The case studies on the NVIDIA developer page that specifically use a PINN variant rather than a generic neural operator:

 • Siemens Energyfield-trial.
 PINN for static heat conduction in transformer bushings (<4% error, sub-second inference); GNN surrogate for gas-insulated-switchgear thermals (~10,000× over transient CFD).
 Bushing models in customer field-evaluation as of 2025.
 (NVIDIA case study)